 - Collaborative Practice sample agreement - Group practice Nov 18

-Compounding (Sterile Preparations)Model Standards for Pharmacy Compounding of Hazardous Sterile Preparations
+Compounding (Non-sterile Preparations)Model Standards for Pharmacy Compounding of Non-sterile Preparations [ PDF]

-Model Standards for Pharmacy Compounding of Non-hazardous Sterile Preparations
+FAQ - Model Standards for Pharmacy Compounding of Non-sterile Preparations

 Medical Assistance in Dying (MAiD)